captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ## TED:
 I’m talking now.

 (Ren flinches at his tone, and he softens a bit) I know how much you love Olivia—that’s not the issue here.

+---

 I know you do all this damage because you care so very deeply, because you want her life to be this incredible, joyful thing… but, Ren…

-(Ted shakes his head and trails off helplessly.)

 ---